Luciano77ARG/Luciano77ARG/README.md

 - 👋 Hi, I’m @Luciano77ARG
-- 👀 I’m interested in Ha, radio
+- 👀 I’m interested in HAM RADIO: LU1DLP
-- 🌱 I’m currently learning CW
+- 🌱 Search me in QRZ LU1DLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...